TN268001 B, 11JAN26

 So, for example, let's say you have a diesel engine that's had an 'awful tick' for years,

 that's never changed, but that worries you.
-The tool predicts "Valvetrain issue", and estimates the severity at "0.2".You could reasonably conclude that this is one of the ~30% of diesel engines that just... *makes a noise* despite there being nothing wrong with it.
+The tool predicts "Valvetrain issue", and ELS of "2.0".You could reasonably conclude that this is one of the ~30% of diesel engines that just... *makes a noise* despite there being nothing wrong with it.

 In another example, suppose you had another engine that made an awful noise from the oil pan.
-The tool predicted "Short Block Problem", and a severity of "1.8".
-You could conclude that this engine should be removed from service and either replaced or remanned at a shop.
+The tool predicted "Short Block Problem", and ELS of "9.0".
+You could conclude that this engine should be removed from service and either replaced or remanufactured.

 In another example, suppose you had an engine that was making a strange noise near the head.
-The tool predicted an operating state of "Injector Problem", with a severity of "1.6".
+The tool predicted an operating state of "Injector Problem", with ELS of "4.0".
 You conclude that you will replace the injectors in the field, and that no full teardown is likely to be needed.

 07. HOW FAST SHOULD THE ENGINE BE RUNNING